Diffuse neutrino flux from relativistic reconnection in AGN coronae: Decomposition of the diffuse neutrino flux

 \section{Decomposition of the diffuse neutrino flux}

 In our model, the neutrino luminosity of a corona that is optically thin to p$\gamma$ interactions scales linearly with the proton plasma magnetization \citep{karavola_neutrino_2025}.
 This has an imprint on the diffuse flux as demonstrated in Fig.~\ref{fig:diffuse_neutrino_spec}.
 Another key parameter of our model, which controls the expected neutrino luminosity, is the bolometric X-ray luminosity of the corona (see Eq.~3.6 in \cite{karavola_neutrino_2025}).
 Moreover, the redshift of the source affects the observed neutrino flux.
-In Fig.~\ref{fig:LX_conrtib} we show the contribution of different X-ray luminosity bins (top panel) and redshift bins (middle panel) to the total neutrino flux.
-Solid lines are the same as in Fig. \ref{fig:diffuse_neutrino_spec}, with colors representing the range of X-ray luminosities or redshifts.
-One can see that the dominant contribution originates from galaxies at $0.5 \leq z \leq 3.0$ with $10^{44} \, {\rm erg~s}^{-1} \leq L_{\rm X} \leq 10^{46} \, {\rm erg~s}^{-1}$.
+In Fig.~\ref{fig:LX_conrtib} we show the contribution of different X-ray luminosity bins (panel a), redshift bins (panel b) and magnetic field bins (panel c) to the total neutrino flux.
+Solid lines are the same as in Fig. \ref{fig:diffuse_neutrino_spec}, with colors representing the range of X-ray luminosities, redshifts or magnetic fields.
+One can see that the dominant contribution originates from galaxies at $0.5 \leq z \leq 3.0$ with $10^{44} \, {\rm erg~s}^{-1} \leq L_{\rm X} \leq 10^{46} \, {\rm erg~s}^{-1}$ and $10^3~ \rm G\leq B \leq 10^5~G$.

-Furthermore, the bottom panel in Fig.~\ref{fig:LX_conrtib} shows the same calculation as in Fig. \ref{fig:diffuse_neutrino_spec} but with $\sigma_{\rm p}$ extending up to $10^6$.
+Furthermore, panel d in Fig.~\ref{fig:LX_conrtib} shows the same calculation as in Fig. \ref{fig:diffuse_neutrino_spec} but with $\sigma_{\rm p}$ extending up to $10^6$.
 We note that this solution can better describe the observations in the PeV energy range.
 However, a softer power-law distribution with $n=4.5$ is needed to avoid overshooting the data.
 Nonetheless, the take-home message remains the same: only a small fraction of the non-jetted AGN population should have high proton plasma magnetizations.
 In particular, $\sim15\%$ of the sources should have $\sigma_{\rm p} \geq 5 \times 10^4$ in order to match the diffuse flux observations.
 In this case, coronae with magnetizations higher than the one describing NGC~1068 constitute a very small fraction of approximately $4 \%$ of the population.
 As a result, the detection probability of such high-$\sigma_{\rm p}$ coronae is expected to be low.